Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Conclusions

-Our study motivates the inclusion of ARF as an extra cosmological probe in 2D analysis in the harmonic space with data from ongoing and future large-scale surveys such as DESI, Euclid and LSST.
-Among the future work that will be needed to improve future analyses including ARF, we remark it will be needed to have a better understanding of ARF systematics, which could be particularly important when using photometric redshifts, and this should allow to include observables like the cross-correlation between density and ARF.
-Furthermore, a better modeling of non-linearities in the ARF will be a key factor to perform a joint analysis with 2D galaxy density, given the higher sensibility of the ARF kernel to non-linear physics under the same multipoles.
+Our study supports the inclusion of ARFs as an extra cosmological probe in 2D analysis in the harmonic space with data from ongoing and future large-scale surveys such as DESI, Euclid, and LSST.
+Among the future work needed to improve analyses involving ARFs, we note the need for improved understanding of ARF systematics, which may be particularly important when using photometric redshifts.
+This should allow us to include observables such as the cross-correlation between density and ARFs.
+Furthermore, improved modeling of nonlinearities in the ARFs will be key to performing a joint analysis with 2D galaxy densities, given the higher sensibility of the ARF kernel to nonlinear physics under the same multipoles.

 \begin{appendix}